 It wasn’t like I had no clue what I was getting myself into.
 I sure had a hunch.
 I had by chance met folks from Taxi Studio some years earlier at an agency gathering at a client’s office.
 I instantly felt attracted to the place, not because of all the brilliant work nor the impressive roster of clients for but because of the down to earth, sincerely friendly and confident attitude that radiated against me during that first encounter with what would, years later, become my new colleagues.

-So, despite just one proper day in our Bristol office with my colleagues, the rest of my time has been spent interacting with people on screens.
+So, with just one proper day in our Bristol office with my colleagues, the rest of my time has been spent interacting with people on screens.

 Through the power of Slack, Zoom, Microsoft Teams, BlueJeans, Webex, text and old-fashioned telephone, I’ve been made to feel at home and in control of my own destiny.
 Setting up an albeit temporary home in a new country with my family was daunting enough.
 But knowing that people had my back made my decision to accept the offer to see lockdown from the Swedish woods much easier.